JPLOpenSource/fprime-sw-Rel1.0/zmq-radio/docs/sdd.md

 ZeroMQ based GSE server.

 The component takes input from a `Fw::Com` and `Fw:BufferSend` port.
-These inputs are serviced by the downlinkPort_handler and filedownlinkbuffersendin_handler, respectively.
+These inputs are serviced by the `Zmq::ZmqRadio::downlinkPort_handler` and `Zmq::ZmqRadio::filedownlinkbuffersendin_handler`, respectively.

 An `Os::Task` listener thread, groundSubscriptionListener, runs in parallel with the ZmqRadio's main thread.
 This listener thread blocks and listens for packets coming